 22. The Humane Society of the United States

-The leading animal advocacy organization in the country, the Humane Society of the United States helps more than 100,000 animals per year.
-The nonprofit’s work includes animal rescue and care, animal advocacy and training and services to local shelters and rescue groups.
+The leading animal advocacy organization in the country, The Humane Society of the United States helps more than 100,000 animals per year.
+The nonprofit’s work includes animal rescue and care, animal advocacy, and providing training and services to local shelters and rescue groups.

 Some of the Humane Society’s top accomplishments include lobbying to make malicious animal cruelty and dogfighting a felony in all 50 states, lowering the euthanasia rate for healthy, adoptable cats and dogs by 80 percent since the 1970s and working with several leading department stores and designers to go fur-free.